Every day, there is a new SEO technique that you might use to rank better.

 Is Schema Useful For SEO In Smartphones?

-One of the reasons is the limited screen space in mobile phones.
+One of the reasons is the development of limited screen space in mobile phones.
 So, a reader would need to scroll past your rich snippet to reach the other results.
 This gives you more time to grab their attention.

 What Are The Various Types Of Schema Markups?

 Several schema markup types can be used while describing a website for SEO.
 Schema.org is an excellent resource for finding a type that would fit your content, and you can copy it to the HTML tags.
-The website also goes in-depth about each type and where it’s best to use them.
-And we want to add that currently, Schema.org lists 792 types.

-Under each type, several properties can be used to define its components.
-For example, in the Recipe type, there are properties such as cookTime, cookingMethod, nutrition, recipeInstructions to specify those areas of your content.
+Several properties can be used to define each type’s components.
+For example, in the Recipe type, properties such as cookTime, cookingMethod, nutrition, and recipe instructions specify specific areas of your content.

-Here are some of the most commonly used schema markup types and how to add structured data to your website:
+Learn about some of the most commonly used schema markup types and how to add structured data to your website:

 1. Articles